MicrosoftDocs/msteams-docs/msteams-platform/concepts/device-capabilities/location-capability.md

 ### Mobile:

-* In a factory, the supervisor can track the attendance of workers by asking them to take a selfie in the vicinity of the factory and share it through the specified app.
+* Track the attendance by using a selfie in the vicinity of the area.
 The location data also gets captured and sent along with the image.
-* The location capabilities enables the maintenance staff of a service provider to share authentic health data of cellular towers with the management.
+* Share authentic health data of cellular towers with the management.
 The management can compare any mismatch between captured location information and the data submitted by maintenance staff.

 ### Desktop:

-* The location capability enables account managers to find technical support staff in the particular area.
+* Locate technical support staff in the particular area.
 The app asks for permission to use the location to find support staff near the specified area.
-After permission is granted, the search results are filtered near that particular location and they're able to find someone to come help them with their issue.
+After permission is granted, the search results are filtered near that particular location and support staff gets displayed.

-* In a field job, a field engineer can report the location after completing a job in the field.
+* Report the location after completing a job in the field.

 To integrate location capabilities, you must update the app manifest file and call the APIs.
 For effective integration, you must have a good understanding of [code snippets](#code-snippets) for calling the location APIs.
 It is important to familiarize yourself with the [API response errors](#error-handling) to handle the errors in your Teams app.